KamandShayegan/moodtracker-deepface/README.md

 or you can open an specific script from the node tree at the left by clicking on the little scroll icon on the 'Main' node:

 ![image](https://github.com/user-attachments/assets/cb1dd4ef-542e-48af-947a-6e7139cb36ed)

+## Stuff to consider
+The deepface analysis tools seem to be trained for clear, crisp and well lit images.
+Analysis results gotten from webcam images are probably quite innacurate, good lighting and closeness to the camera might help with this.
+If a 400 HTTP error pops up in the godot output terminal is probably because the face is not being detected due to the webcam issues previously listed.